We’re tellin’ ya, folks: don’t sleep on waxed suede. Especially don’t sleep on C.F. Stead’s Waxy Commander.

 C.F.
-Stead: A Northampton Powerhouse For Over 120 Years
+Stead: A British Powerhouse For Over 120 Years

 It’s worth knowing the company behind Waxy Commander, and C.F.
 Stead is one that you’ve probably already heard of if you’re into high-quality suedes, or less-common leathers like kudu and deer.

 The Charles F. Stead Tannery was established in the 1890s, and since 1904 it has been producing exceptional leathers in the Sheepscar Tannery in Leeds, England (the facility itself is nearly 200 years old!).
 Through the years, C.F.
 Stead has supplied many kinds of leather for the demands of different eras, from the rise in popularity of suede shoes, to the advent of the biker jacket, to the supplying of British troops’ garments during World War II, and beyond.